Kozea/WeasyPrint/pages/features.rst

 * `Hacking </hacking/>`_
 * **Features**

-This page is for WeasyPrint 0.11.
-For older versions, see the changelog_.
+This page is for WeasyPrint 0.12.
+See the changelog_ for older versions.

 .. _changelog: https://github.com/Kozea/WeasyPrint/blob/master/CHANGES